tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > This art is an image of the ideal human goal toward which humanity is moving.
 (p.
 278)

-- **General/Best**
-- **Team Building**
-- **Diversity**
-- **Opposites and the Importance of Equilibrium**
-- **High Universal Morality**
-- **Purified Forms**
-- **Equivalent Mutual Relationships**
-> Until now the search for universal equilibrium has been neglected in favor of individual interests.
-> Art demonstrates that, as long as these dominate, world equilibrium cannot exist.
-> To achieve universal equilibrium, the new art had to sacrifice the beauty of limiting and particular form in order to
-> establish equivalent relationships through their universal aspect of color and line.
-(p.
-280)

 ## The New Art - The New Life: The Culture of Pure Relationships (1931)